dynamicduho/cyspace/README.md

 ### Onboarding & Profile Setup
 - Sign up using Google account for seamless authentication
 - Choose a username and write a short bio including hobbies, personality traits, and interests
+- Optional to connect to Twitter to allow AI agents to learn about you through your tweets, tweets are verified onchain using Flare FDC

 ### Social Media Interface
 - View posts from friends and interact with content in the main feed